Table of Contents

 Remarks

-To create a QR code instance:
+To create a QR code instance, use one of the static factory methods:

 Fields